YashGajjar7017/Winrar-Crack/README.md

 # Winrar-Crack
 This is how we crack the Winrar on windows 10...
-This is only for Education purpose
+This is only for Education purpose <hr>
+## Winrar Activition Method
-## you have to Follows this Steps:
+### You have to Follows this Steps:
 Step 1: Goto your dir where Winrar was installed <br>
 Step 2: make a file, name 'rarreg.key' <br>
 Step 3: Paste this code inside <br>